BjornMelin/oidc-jwt-verifier/docs/index.md

 Auth0 guidance for API token validation calls out validating the JWT and then checking `aud` and scopes in the `scope` claim.
 See the [Auth0 docs](https://auth0.com/docs/secure/tokens/access-tokens/validate-access-tokens) for details.

+## Why this library

+This project focuses on making *server-side* access token verification reproducible across multiple apps and frameworks by centralizing conservative verification and authorization policy.

+If you’re deciding between this library and other JWT/OIDC tooling, see [Alternatives and rationale](alternatives.md).

 ## Error handling

 The public exception type is [`AuthError`][oidc_jwt_verifier.AuthError].